C4V3/wordpress-ansible/Tests.md

 ### APACHE2:
+ 1. To get the IP for the server, vagrant ssh-config. look at hostname: there is an IP. 																	ex:(192.168.1.1)
- 1. Open Webbrowser
+ 2. Open Webbrowser
- 2. type in 192.168.33.10/index.html
+ 3. type in IP/index.html
- 3. a page should show up with "It Works!"
+ 4. a page should show up with "It Works!"

 ### PHP:
+ 1. To get the IP for the server, vagrant ssh-config. look at hostname: there is an IP. 																	ex:(192.168.1.1)
- 1. Open Webbrowser
+ 2. Open Webbrowser
- 2. type in 192.168.33.10/index.php
+ 3. type in IP/index.php
- 3. a page should show up with a php page with alot of infomation.
+ 4. a page should show up with a php page with alot of infomation.

 ### WORDPRESS:
 Added when testet